Dog Bite Attack Lawyers

 Basically, this means that even if the owner hasn’t acted negligently in the event of an attack or was unaware of the dog’s aggressive nature, they’re still legally liable to cover the damages caused by the attack.

-However, we can say this: dog bite cases rarely every make it to court and are usually successfully negotiated and settled privately.
+However, we can say this: dog bite cases rarely ever make it to court and are usually successfully negotiated and settled privately.

 The personal injury lawyers at Mirian Law Firm have successfully settled and received compensation on behalf of your clients for dog bite injuries.
 We have experience working on cases involving adults, children, and domestic animals.
 For more information on how we can help with your case, book your free assessment appointment today!